Island Express (train): Significance

 Train number 16526 covers the 929 km journey in 18 hours 40 minutes, while train 16525 takes close to 20 hours 50 minutes for the return journey.
 Due to the extremely slow speed of the train and the large number of stops in Kerala, this train has earned the moniker of being known as the "Supercrawler Express of Kerala".
 Despite this, the Island Express is still one of the most preferred trains by Keralites residing in Bengaluru for travelling to Kerala.
 This was the only daily train between Bengaluru and Trivandrum until early 2006.

 Coach composition

-Island Express has 22 coaches, which include 7 sleeper class coaches (S1–S7), one A/C 3-tier economy coach (M1), 5 A/C 3-tier coaches (B1–B5), two A/C 2-tier coaches (A1, A2), one first-class coach (H1), and the rest being 4 unreserved coaches.
+Island Express has 22 coaches, which include 7 sleeper class coaches (S1–S7), one A/C 3-tier economy coach (M1), 5 A/C 3-tier coaches (B1–B5), two A/C 2-tier coaches (A1, A2), one first-class coach (H1), and the rest being 4 unreserved coaches, earlier was ICF brick red coach rakes.

-This train is hauled by a WAP-7, a 6,350 HP AC Passenger Locomotive.
+This train was previously hauled by a WAP-4 and is now hauled by a Krishnarajapuram WAP-7, a 6,350 HP AC Passenger Locomotive.